How to Increase Metabolism

 This has a deleterious effect on metabolism and may lead to eating disorders.
 Even though everyone needs a different amount of sleep, multiple studies have found that most adults should get at least 7 hours of rest every night.

 Spicy meals contain natural compounds that might accelerate your metabolism.
-For example, cooking with a spoonful of chopped red or green chilli pepper can increase your metabolic rate.
+For example, cooking with a spoonful of chopped red or green chili pepper can increase your metabolic rate.
 Although the effect is transient, eating spicy food frequently may have long-term advantages.
-Add red pepper flakes to stews, chilli, and pasta recipes for a rapid boost.
+Add red pepper flakes to stews, chili, and pasta recipes for a rapid boost.

 Compared to the breakdown of carbs and fats, proteins require more energy from the body.
 The thermic effect of eating is the result of this increased metabolism.
 Eating a lot of protein has been proven to speed up metabolism and enhance calorie expenditure considerably.
 Protein also promotes satiety, which reduces hunger cravings and consequent overeating.